swu1019lab/haplot/README.md

 # haplot

-A set of easy-to-use plot function can be used for genomic visual analysis
+A set of easy-to-use plot functions can be used for genomic visual analysis

 ## Functions
 - [x] manhattan and qq plot